Vang Vieng Safety Guide

 Healthcare Tips

-• Bring a comprehensive first aid kit including antiseptic, bandages, pain relievers, anti-diarrheal medication, and any prescription medications
+• Carry a complete first-aid kit including antiseptics, bandages, and any personal medications

 Common Risks